LdDl/Vehicle-Counter/README.md

 	"line_length": 5000, //line of length

-	"scale_factor": 3, //scale factor
+	"scale_factor": 3, //scale factor (it is better to decrease image size for faster computations)

-	"direction": true //if it is true -> count vehicles moving TO us; false -> count vehicles moving FROM us }
+	"direction": true //if it is true -> count vehicles moving ON us; false -> count vehicles moving FROM us }
 ```
 Then you can start program executing command: